Target enrichment for plant/animal systematics -

 Day 3

-Theory - approaches for data analysis - presentation
+Theory - Approaches for data analysis -

 presentation

-Gene trees vs. species tree -
+Theory - Gene trees vs. species tree -

 presentation